sokil/php-viber-notifier/README.md

 First we need to implement storage where subscribed Viber users and their roles will be stored.

 Storage must implement `SubscribersRepositoryInterface`.

+### Viber chat bot client

+If you already have convigured Viber bot in your project, just create adapter by implementing interface `ViberClientInterface`.
+If you have no chatbot in you project, use basic implementation `ViberClient`.